Why? Flower blossoms are believed to bring fortune, according to a popular Chinese saying, which means “blossom flowers bring wealth”.

 This plant is believed to bring good luck and the orange-coloured fruits also add to the festive atmosphere.

-The plant is popular in Chinese culture because of how they look like a phoenix’s tail.
+The plant is popular in Chinese culture because of how it looks like a phoenix’s tail.

 This South African native, which is also known as crassula, is often in demand because of its emerald green leaves, which resemble the shape of a jade stone.
 The plant is regarded as a symbol of prosperity, wealth and fortune.